just-4-fun/modularity/README.md

 2. **Starting**: When the application receives a request to start, the `bind` method of a “main” (top level) module reference should be called.
 (The module instance returned from this call can be used right away).
 After this but before any module is created, the container’s `onPopulated` callback is invoked.
 During its creation the “main” module binds related modules.
 They in the same way bind theirs.
 And so on until the application structure is fully initialized.
 3. **Operating**: Meanwhile the application is serving its purpose. …
+Note, there is no special event when the operating phase is started because actual operating begins since a construction of the first module.
 4. **Finishing**: When the application receives a request to finish, the “main” module reference’s `unbind` method have to be called.
 Once it’s done, the “main” module’s deactivation process starts.
 Upon its completion the module automatically unbinds its related modules.
 They in the same way unbind theirs.
 And so on until the last module is removed from the container.
 At this moment the container’s `onEmpty` callback is invoked.